 Don’t Leave Money on the Table–Hire a Subservicer

-In this article Doss Law, LLP discusses ways to retaining a servicing spread without the burdens of actually servicing mortgage loans.
+In this article, Doss Law, LLP discusses ways to retain a servicing spread without the burdens of actually servicing mortgage loans.

 Many private money brokers outsource the servicing of their loans to avoid the stiff rules of the Department of Real Estate as to the handling of trust accounts.
-I don’t blame them.
+We do not blame them.
 The number one cause for discipline against mortgage brokers is trust fund mishandling.
 The DRE is merciless and they have the right to be.
-After all, a real estate broker can handle millions of dollars in collections without any net worth or bonding.
+After all, a real estate broker can handle millions of dollars in collections without any net worth nor bonding.
 Nevertheless, mortgage brokers have the right to claim the servicing rights on their loans because they originated them.
 The servicing rights are an ASSET worth a lot of money.
-Sadly, many brokers “squander” their servicing rights to a third party servicer for nothing–leaving serious money on the table.
-I will explain how serious below with an example.
+Sadly, many brokers “squander” their servicing rights to a third party servicer for nothing – leaving serious money on the table.
+We will explain how serious below with an example.

 We are talking serious money here!
 Let’s assume you service just $10 million in loans at a servicing rate of 1% (many broker charge more).
 Let’s assume your subservicer charges you half of that amount (some charge less).
 In one year, forgetting the income you will have made from default interest, late charges, prepayment penalties, gain on sale, etc., you will have earned $4,166 per month or $50,000 in one year.
 All you had to do was sign your investors up to 2-3 page servicing agreement and sign one master subservicing agreement with a subservicer.
 Your profits on this arrangement will buy you a new car every year!
 In 20 years you will have banked $1 million you don’t have now.